 defines new H.248 packages for flexible DPI support in various network scenarios (clauses 7 to 9).

-This Recommendation provides also complementary information as part of some Appendices to various aspects of H.248-supported DPI.
+This Recommendation provides several Appendices that provide complementary information on various aspects of H.248-supported DPI.

 1.1 Applicability statements

-As outlined by Figure 1, DPI is not a new technology from scratch, rather a continuous evolution of existing packet processing functions.
-Principle interaction with existing packet inspection technologies needs to be considered when using this Recommendation.
+As outlined by Figure 1, DPI is not a new technology, it is rather a continuous evolution of existing packet processing functions.
+Interactions with existing packet inspection technologies needs to be considered when using this Recommendation.

 …